 For debt-financed property, the unrelated debt-financed income (UDFI) is the portion of the income or gain that is debt-financed (i.e., the income is taxable in proportion to the debt on the property).
 This is generally determined based on the highest amount of debt carried within the year.
 As the IRA makes payments on the debt (such as a non-recourse loan for real estate), the percentage of profits that are subject to tax decreases as well.
 If the IRA sells the property and there is any debt during the preceding 12-months, a percentage of the gain will be considered UDFI.
 If the investment is held longer than 12 months after the loan is paid off, the gain is not subject to tax.
 UDFI over $1,000 each year is taxed at the higher trust tax rates.

 UBTI/UDFI tax must be paid each year from the IRA holding the investment.
 The IRA owner cannot pay the tax from other assets.
-The tax is reported to the IRS on Form 990-T, Exempt Organization Business Income Tax Return, on behalf of the IRA by April 15 each year.
+The tax is reported to the IRS on Form 990-T, Exempt Organization Business Income Tax Return, on behalf of the IRA by the filing deadline each year (typically April 15).
 Typically, the IRA custodian files the return on behalf of the IRA.

 Identifying and calculating UBTI/UDFI is challenging.
 There are multiple exceptions, exclusions, and deductions to understand and incorporate accurately.
 You should seek professional tax advice if you are investing in an alternative investment that might generate UBTI or UDFI.

-If you have questions about UBTI, UDFI, or alternative investment options, please contact us at 866-928-9394 or Info@StrataTrust.com.
+If you have questions about UBTI, UDFI, or alternative investment options, please contact us at Service@StrataTrust.com.